Shogunkayo/PES_Notes/DSA/A3-Doubly_Linked_List.md

 > Specify a DNODE structure of an integer doubly linked list

-> Write a function to delete a node based on the specified index position in doubly linekd list.
+> Write a function to delete a node based on the specified index position in doubly linked list.
 0 should delete the head node, 1 should delete the node after head and so on.
 Handle all the boundary conditions